turnly/turnly/docs/architecture/README.md

 #### CQRS

 CQRS stands for Command and Query Responsibility Segregation, a pattern that separates read and update operations for a data store.
 Implementing CQRS in your application can maximize its performance, scalability, and security.
 The flexibility created by migrating to CQRS allows a system to better evolve over time and prevents update commands from causing merge conflicts at the domain level.

-#### Bounded Contexts

-Bounded Context is a central pattern in Domain-Driven Design.
-It is the focus of DDD's strategic design section which is all about dealing with large models and teams.
-DDD deals with large models by dividing them into different Bounded Contexts and being explicit about their interrelationships.

 #### Onion Architecture